Anotherarod/Employee-Tracker/README.md

 Use inquirer npm package to interact with the user via the command-line.

-To run the: node employee-tracker.js and follow the prompts to run through the program.
+To run the program: node employee-tracker.js and follow the prompts to run through the program.

 Technologies use: